Cucumber Salad with Mint and Feta

 Persian cucumbers, about 5 inches long

-- 1 lb thin skinned, mild (non bitter) cucumbers, such as Persian, Armenian, or Japanese cucumbers, thinly sliced.
-You might also try it with English cucumbers.
+- 1 lb thin skinned, mild (non bitter) cucumbers, such as Persian, Armenian, or English cucumbers.

 - 2 or 3 red radishes, thinly sliced

-In a medium sized bowl, gently toss together the sliced cucumbers, red onion, radishes, mint leaves with a little bit of white vinegar and olive oil, salt and pepper to taste.
-Right before serving, sprinkle on crumbled bits of feta cheese.
-Serve immediately.
-Serves 4.
+1 In a medium sized bowl, gently toss together the sliced cucumbers, red onion, radishes, and mint leaves.
+Sprinkle with vinegar and toss to coat.